ArtoriasAbyssslayer/HashModNFFBanks-IDR/README.md

 python evaluation/eval.py --exps_folder trained_models --conf ./confs/embedder_conf_var/{Embedding_Model}/dtu_trained_cameras.conf --scan_id SCAN_ID --checkpoint 2000 --eval_cameras [--eval_rendering]
 ```
 #### Make it simple -- Avoid Headackes

-**For simpler usage of the code under /code/scripts directory exist scirpts that run with arguments to execute every training with every embedding network and every scan in a failproof manner(meaning handling crashes due to OOM or other issues that may or maynot occure depending on the system specifications)**
+For simpler usage of the code under /code/scripts directory exist scirpts that run with arguments to execute every training with every embedding network and every scan in a failproof manner(meaning handling crashes due to OOM or other issues that may or maynot occure depending on the system specifications)

 ```
 cd code/scripts
 ./run_training_failsafe.sh --exp NFFB --scan_id 65 [--is_continue]
 ```

+**An equivalent script hase been made for evaluation of a model**
 ### Spatial Coordinate Hash Grid Encoding

 <p align="center">